Watch the debate live here at www.VOANews.com at 0100-0230 UTC

 Romney will be tasked with explaining what he would do differently to create jobs and cut the unemployment rate, which has stayed above 8 percent for nearly all of Mr. Obama's term.

-show Obama is entering the debate with a slim lead over Romney or tied, both nationally and in several so-called battleground states that are expected to decide the election.
+New polls show Obama is entering the debate with a slim lead over Romney or tied, both nationally and in several so-called battleground states that are expected to decide the election.

 Romney, a retired multimillionaire businessman and former governor of Massachusetts, has lost ground since a secretly recorded video surfaced earlier this month that showed him telling wealthy supporters that 47 percent of Americans, who will vote for the president "no matter what," pay no taxes and consider themselves "victims" entitled to government support.

 Both men spent the day Wednesday preparing for the debate.
 Both were expected to do a walk-through of the auditorium prior to the big event.

 Both campaigns attempted to take advantage of inadvertent remarks and new revelations Tuesday.